 I’ve been involved with producing Tourist Maps and Street Plans for 30 years, so I think I’m qualified.

 The new Orlando map has been researched using the latest aerial photographs supplied direct from the USA, satellite imagery, road information compiled by a Cartographic Editor prior to digitizing the base using the very latest Apple Macintosh computers and mapping software.

 The initial research and drafting took over 600 hours.
-This was followed up by doing further research on the internet, and then I went over there (purely business you understand, but I managed to grab one day off and visited Epcot and MGM) to fully test the map base and confirm locations of hotels, shops, restaurants and places of interest.
+This was followed up by doing further research on the internet, and then I went over there (purely business you understand, but I managed to grab one day off and visited Epcot and Disney Studios) to fully test the map base and confirm locations of hotels, shops, restaurants and places of interest.
 I now have the most comprehensive photographic library available of every hotel and restaurant along I-Drive.
 Every piece of information that is shown on the map has been verified personally.

 THE 2019 UPDATE